rkhleics/wagtailmodeladmin/README.rst

         search_fields = ('title',)

     # Now you just need to register your customised ModelAdmin class with Wagtail
+    # Optionally pass True as a second parameter to add your model into Wagtail's Settings menu
     wagtailmodeladmin_register(MyPageModelAdmin)

 The Wagtail CMS menu would look something like this: